leroykayanda/aks-cluster/docs/aks-setup.md

 `az aks get-credentials --resource-group RESOURCE_GROUP_NAME --name CLUSTER_NAME --overwrite-existing`

 e.g
-`az aks get-credentials --resource-group aks-dev --name dev-compute --overwrite-existing`
+`az aks get-credentials --resource-group aks-dev --name dev-services --overwrite-existing`

 - verify the worker nodes are ready

     `k get nodes`

-- set the value of the cluster_created variable in aks/variable.ts to true.
+- Set the value of the cluster_created variable in aks/variable.ts to true.
 This will create resources that needed the cluster to be created first eg the argocd helm chart
-- run terraform apply
+- Run terraform apply

 **Verify that**